informatics-isi-edu/ermrestjs/doc/api.md

 #### page.content : <code>string</code> \| <code>null</code>
 HTML representation of the whole page which uses table-display annotation.
+If markdownPattern is defined then renderTemplate is called to get the correct display.
+In case of no such markdownPattern is defined output is displayed in form of unordered list with displayname as text content of the list.
 For more info you can refer {ERM.reference.display}

 Usage: